craigshelley/beautiful-jekyll/projects/SuperHubIntegrationTools.md

 In this example, we will extract the firmware from a modem using the SPI programmer.
 The extracted firmware will be modified to enable the serial console and telnet.
 The modified firmware will then be writtend back using the SPI programmer utility.

-### (1) Read the Firmware Image from the Modem's EEPROM
+### (1) Read the Firmware Image from the Modem's Flash Memory
-First extract a full backup image of the whole EEPROM.
+First extract a full backup image of the whole flash memory.
 This takes about 12 Minutes.
-Ensure you see the line "Device ID 0x010216" displayed, otherwise there may be a communication fault between the EEPROM and the PIC.
+Ensure you see the line `Device ID 0x010216` displayed, otherwise there may be a communication fault between the flash memory chip and the PIC.

     spi_prog /dev/ttyUSB0 -r 0x000000 0x800000 my_modem.img